geex-framework/vscode-geex-schematics/TROUBLESHOOTING.md

 <br>

-## I do not see Angular schematics
+## I do not see Geex Angular Schematics

 This extension will only display the schematics and options relevant to your project.
 It does so by detecting the dependencies (for example `@angular/core`) in `package.json`.
 It will look into:
 - `package.json` at the root of the opened folder